 Pōhutukawa Coast

-The Pōhutukawa Coast is a picturesque area of Auckland between Whitford and Clevedon.
-It sits on the southern edge of Tāmaki Strait, the waterway between Waiheke Island and the mainland.
-There are several beautiful sheltered beaches, two large coastal regional parks, Ōmana and Duder, and the coastal towns of Beachlands and Maraetai.
+The Pōhutukawa Coast, nestled between Whitford and Clevedon, is a beautiful coastal area on the southeastern edge of Auckland.
+It borders the Tāmaki Strait, the waterway separating Waiheke Island from the mainland.
+The region is renowned has several sheltered beaches and two expansive coastal regional parks: Ōmana and Duder.
+The charming coastal towns of Beachlands and Maraetai add to its attraction.

 10 images